Challenges for $\Lambda$CDM: An update: Hubble tension

-Recently, using a robust dataset of 118 Tully-Fisher datapoints Ref. \cite{Alestas:2021nmi} has demonstrated that evidence for a transition in the evolution of BTFR appears at a level of more than $3\sigma$.
+In particular, using a robust dataset of 118 Tully-Fisher datapoints \citet{Alestas:2021nmi} have demonstrated that evidence for a transition in the evolution of BTFR appears at a level of more than $3\sigma$.
 Such effect could be interpreted as a transition of the effective Newton's constant.
-The amplitude and sign of the gravitational transition are consistent with the mechanisms for the resolution of the Hubble and growth tension discussed above \cite{Marra:2021fvf,Alestas:2020zol} (for a talk of the tensions of the $\Lambda$CDM and a gravitational transition, see Ref. \cite{pres2}).
+The amplitude and sign of the gravitational transition are consistent with the mechanisms for the resolution of the Hubble and growth tension discussed above \citep{Marra:2021fvf,Alestas:2020zol} \citep[see in][for a talk of the tensions of the $\Lambda$CDM and a gravitational transition ]{pres2}.